BassMastaCod/DAOModel/docs/getting_started.md

 dao = DAO(Customer, db)
 ```

-It may not be exactly what is wanted for your final product, but it gets you up and running quickly.
+The above may not be exactly what is wanted for your final product, but it gets you up and running quickly.
 Just a few lines is all you need to get started!

 ## Next Steps